History of banking in the United States: Savings and loan crisis

 The savings and loan crisis of the 1980s and 1990s was the failure of 747 out of the 3,234 savings and loan associations in the United States.
 "As of December 31, 1995, RTC estimated that the total cost for resolving the 747 failed institutions was $87.9 billion."
 The remainder of the bailout was paid for by charges on savings and loan accounts—which contributed to the large budget deficits of the early 1990s.

 The concomitant slowdown in the finance industry and the real estate market may have been a contributing cause of the 1990–1991 economic recession.
 Between 1986 and 1991, the number of new homes constructed per year dropped from 1.8 million to 1 million, which was at the time the lowest rate since World War II.

 Expansion of FDIC insurance - 1989

 Until 1989, banks with national charters (national banks) were required to participate in the FDIC, while state banks either were required to obtain FDIC insurance by state law or they could voluntarily join it (usually in an attempt to bolster their appearance of solvency).
-After enactment of the Federal Deposit Insurance Corporation Improvement Act of 1989 ("FDICIA"), all commercial banks that accepted deposits were required to obtain FDIC insurance and to have a primary federal regulator (the Fed for state banks that are members of the Federal Reserve System, the FDIC for "nonmember" state banks, and the Office of the Comptroller of the Currency for all National Banks).
+After enactment of the Federal Deposit Insurance Corporation Improvement Act of 1989 ("FDICIA"), all commercial banks that accepted deposits were required to obtain FDIC insurance and to have a primary federal regulator (the Federal Reserve System for participating state banks, the FDIC for "nonmember" state banks, and the Federal government Office of the Comptroller of the Currency for all National Banks).